GHungNguyen/GHungNguyen/README.md

 My work focuses on turning raw data into clear, practical insights through analysis, visualisation, and automation.

-I have worked on projects involving:

-* Analysing customer and operational data using **Python, R, SQL, and Excel**
-* Cleaning datasets and preparing data for analysis
-* Building dashboards and reports with **Power BI**
-* Automating simple reporting workflows using **Excel VBA**
-* Applying basic statistical analysis to understand trends and patterns
-* Exploring machine learning concepts through coursework, online learning, and project-based practice
-* Working with datasets to support decisions in marketing, logistics, and customer experience

 ## 🛠️ Technical Skills

 * Programming & Querying: Python, SQL, R, Java, Microsoft Excel, Power Query